 The AusLM Field Manual is your step-by-step guide to implementing the AusLM.
 Your role as a surveyor will involve traveling to specific locations where you will count and categorise litter items you find within specific sites.

-AusLM uses three paper forms to collect data about the sites, transects and the number of litter items that are counted:
+AusLM uses 3 paper forms to collect data about the sites, transects and the number of litter items that are counted:

-A template for users to capture site specific information.
+A template for users to store specific site and transection location information.

 The AusLM Prototype Report presents a high-level summary of the pilot data.
 Alongside these results, we outline a range of key considerations and opportunities to keep in mind when analysing and interpreting the AusLM data in the future.

 The AusLM Training Facilitator's Guide is a session plan that covers one day of AusLM training, which includes one small outdoor practice activity.
 The guide also includes one day of practice field work in an outdoor setting to apply knowledge and skills learnt from Day 1.

 The Training Slides and Training Activity Cards are to assist you with delivering AusLM training, as outlined in the guide.